alanngnet/CoverHunterMPS/README.md

 `tensorboard --logdir=training/covers80/logs`

+## Test Sets / Benchmarks

+To add more benchmarking test sets to your project for use in training or evaluation:
+1. The test set must be prepared as a CoverHunter-compatible dataset:
+    * In addition to the source audio files, locate or create the necessary `dataset.txt` file that includes the work-performance relationship metadata that `extract_csi_features.py` needs.
+    * Run your test set through `extract_csi_features.py`.
+In the `hparams.yaml` file for the feature extraction, turn off all augmentation.
+See data/covers80_testset/hparams.yaml for an example configuration to treat Covers80 as the query data:
+    ```
+    python3 -m tools.extract_csi_features data/covers80_testset
+    ```
+   * The important output from that is `full.txt` and the `cqt_feat` subfolder's contents, which are referred to as path names in the `full.txt` file.
+2. The name of the test set must be included in `src/trainer.py` in the `ALL_TEST_SETS` configuration line near the top of that script.
+In the following steps, let's use the example test set name `your_new_testset`.
+3. To use the test set in training, add these lines in your `training/[projectname]/config/hparams.yaml` and - if you use the `train_prod.py` script - also the `training/[projectname]/config/hparams_prod.yaml` file:
+    ```
+    your_new_testset:
+      query_path: "data/your_new_testset/full.txt"
+      ref_path: "data/your_new_testset/full.txt"
+      every_n_epoch_to_test: 1
+    ```
+4. If you use the `train_tune.py` script, you might decide that this new test set is the one you want summary mAP analytics for, in which case set the `test_name` hyperparameter in   `training/[projectname]/config/hp_tuning.yaml` to match the `your_new_testset` name from step 2 above.

 ## Hyperparameter Tuning

 After you use the tools.train script to confirm your data is usable with CoverHunterMPS, and perhaps to do some basic experimentation, you may be motivated to experiment with a wide range of training hyperparameters to discover the optimal settings for your data that will lead you to better training metrics.
 You should be able to use your knowledge of its unique musical characteristics to make some educated guesses on how to diverge from the default CoverHunter hyperparameters, which were optimized for Western pop music.

 Step 1: Study the explanations in the Training Hyperparameters section below to make some hypotheses about alternative hyperparameter values to try with your data. *Tip for deep learning newbies*: A good AI assistant can help greatly with hyperparameter tuning advice.
-Give it this project's files, detailed descriptions of your dataset, the hyperparameters you've tried and their results, and even perhaps the corresponding screenshots of your resulting Tensorboard validation loss and testset mAP metrics.
+Give it this project's files, detailed descriptions of your dataset, the hyperparameters you've tried and their results, and even perhaps the corresponding screenshots of your resulting Tensorboard validation loss and test set mAP metrics.
 Then ask it for advice on what to try next.

-Step 2: Add your hypotheses as specific hyperparameter values to try in the hp_tuning.yaml file in the model's training folder, following the comments and examples there.
+Step 2: Add your hypotheses as specific hyperparameter values to try in the `hp_tuning.yaml` file in the model's training folder, following the comments and examples there.

 Step 3: Launch training with `model_dir` as the one required parameter: